szymor/anarch/README.md

 ### Why?

-Because I find it ridiculously depressing that in a world where we have millions of computer games there isn't a single serious one made purely for the benefit of everyone on the planet, without self-interest (liceses, ads, DRM, ...)  being embedded somewhere underneath.
+Because I find it ridiculously depressing that in a world where we have millions of computer games there isn't a single serious one made purely for the benefit of everyone on the planet, without self-interest (licenses, ads, DRM, ...)  being embedded somewhere underneath.
 It may be one of the saddest things about this so called "advanced" society.

 ### Is this a joke?